0SINTr/DHushCP/README.md

 ## 🔍 Overview

-**DHushCP** is a tool designed to facilitate **secure covert communication** between two parties - a client and server - using standard **DHCP (Dynamic Host Configuration Protocol)** packets. **DHushCP** utilizes principles of **network steganography** by embedding encrypted messages within protocol fields that are not commonly inspected.
+**DHushCP** is a tool designed to facilitate **secure covert communication** between two parties - an Initiator and Responder - using standard **DHCP (Dynamic Host Configuration Protocol)** packets. **DHushCP** utilizes principles of **network steganography** by embedding encrypted messages within protocol fields that are not commonly inspected.
 By inserting cryptographic elements within unused DHCP options, **DHushCP** enables hidden message exchanges over existing network infrastructures without raising suspicion.

 ### 💬 TLDR
 Steganography refers to hiding secrets in plain sight, and **DHushCP** does this two-fold: